A new special function related to a discrete Gauss-Poisson distribution and some physics of the cell model with Curie-Weiss interactions: Introduction

-The truncation of the series in \eqref{R} or \eqref{BEM} is indeed an important dangerous aspect, which could potentially lead to negative consequences.
-The reason is that the asymptotic behavior of the finite series of the type \eqref{R} as $z\to+\infty$ qualitatively differs (at any order of truncation) from the true asymptotics of the infinite sum.
+The truncation of the infinite series in \eqref{R} or \eqref{BEM} is indeed an important dangerous aspect, which could potentially lead to negative consequences.
+The reason is that the large-$z$ behavior of a finite sum of exponential functions qualitatively differs (at any order of truncation) from the true asymptotics of the infinite sum.
 We shall return to this issue in a subsequent publication.

-Our motivation in the present work has several aspects.
+Our motivation in the present work consists several aspects.

 ($i$) First of all, we are quite sure that it is of primary interest to initiate a mathematical investigation of the discrete Gauss-Poisson probability distribution function $p_{GP}(n ;z,r)$, its normalization $R(r;z)$, and, further, the associated moments $M(r;z)$.
 In doing so, we have determined the non-trivial asymptotic behavior of $R(r;z)$ along with some related functions and visualized an intriguing oscillating behavior of $\ln R(r;z)$ in the vicinity of its asymptotics.
 Of course, it would be a highly interesting challenge to derive any explicit determinations of these functions for some special sets of parameters, although such a goal seems to be rather hopeless for the moment.